Logo: Bauhaus-University Weimar

 "Portal for Your Studies Abroad"

-The financial support for ERASMUS stays of students is based on the different costs of living in the destination countries and is redefined by the DAAD every year.
-The following funding rates therefore serve as an orientation.
+The monthly financial support for ERASMUS stays of students is based on the different costs of living in the destination countries and is redefined by the DAAD every year.

 Hosting CountryFunding